 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Covers beginning practical and creative uses of calligraphy, lettering principles, techniques and functions.
-Includes the traditions and historical development of letters with a focus on the Carolingian and Uncial alphabets.
-ART 218A, ART 218B and ART 218C may be taken in any order.
-Audit avaliable.
+Course DescriptionCovers beginning practical and creative uses of calligraphy, lettering principles, techniques and functions.
+Includes the traditions and historical development of letters with a focus on the Carolingian and Uncial scripts.
+ART 218A, ART 218B, and ART 218C may be taken in any order.
+Audit available.

 Intended Outcomes for the course

-Evaluate critically, appreciate, assess and respect the art of handwritten letters.
+- Critically evaluate, appreciate, assess and respect the art of handwritten letters.

 - Recognize differences between historical styles of the Carolingian and Uncial scripts, with an awareness of the social and historical context in which they were developed.

-Create personally significant works of calligraphy that demonstrate an introductory level of skill in the Carolingian and Uncial scripts.
+- Create works of calligraphy that demonstrate an introductory level of skill in the Carolingian and Uncial scripts.

 Course Activities and Design